wagtail/wagtail/docs/topics/snippets.md

         fields = ["shirt_size"]
 ```

+You can define a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.icon` attribute to specify the icon that is used across the admin for this snippet type.
+The `icon` needs to be [registered in the Wagtail icon library](../../advanced_topics/icons).
+If `icon` is not set, the default `"snippet"` icon is used.

-You can define a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_display` attribute to specify the columns shown on the listing view.
+The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_display` attribute can be set to specify the columns shown on the listing view.
 You can also add the ability to filter the listing view by defining a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.filterset_class` attribute on a subclass of `SnippetViewSet`.

 For example:

 ```python
 # views.py